 I was never satisfied, happy, or comfortable taking the pill.
 Upon reflection, there were so many reasons why I shouldn’t have been prescribed hormonal birth control in the first place.
 The main one being my history of depression and anxiety.
 Issues that every doctor that prescribed me the birth control pill failed to discuss, clarify, explain, and go over with me.
 I did the digging and research and discovered how the pill impacted my mental health negatively and INCREASED my depression and anxiety.
 There definitely needs to be a discussion surrounding informed consent, but that’s a topic for a future post.

-What I’ve taken from this experience is that if you’re not comfortable with your treatment plan seeking a second opinion is essential.
+Learn from my experience and know that this is when to seek a second opinion.
+Honestly, if you’re not comfortable with your treatment plan seeking a second opinion is essential.
 And while treatment success and failure is a tricky slope to navigate.
 Particularly considering it can’t always be the end, all be all factor in determining whether a doctor is doing their job or not.
 Treatments fail for a variety of reasons that have nothing to do with the physician.
 However, it may be an indicator that a fresh perspective or a new pair of eyes is needed.
 Furthermore, if you’re uncomfortable with the treatment options, your physician is offering exploring a second opinion can prove insightful.

 Failure to Properly Diagnose Symptoms

 I rarely talk about why I stopped going to the doctor in my late 20’s and early 30’s due to the medical trauma I experienced years before.
 I began to believe that it was pointless because they were going to tell me the same thing I’d heard since I was 18 “Nothing’s wrong, painful periods are your lot in life.”
 My problem with this was they would provide this slapstick diagnosis without actually running tests and taking me through a diagnostic process.
-And, while one part of me gets that, my symptoms were familiar to them, so they truly believed painful periods were normal.
-Or, that perhaps I had primary dysmenorrhea that would resolve itself in time.
+And, while one part of me gets that, my symptoms were familiar to them, and they truly believed I had primary dysmenorrhea that would resolve itself in the future.
 The part of me that went undiagnosed for 18 years and lost an ovary is enraged.
 They ignored my family history of a mother with uterine fibroids and a sister with endometriosis.
 And they failed to perform proper screenings and tests.
-A simple imaging test could’ve revealed the cysts on my ovary and prevented me from losing my left ovary.
+A simple imaging test could’ve revealed the cysts on my ovaries and prevented the scarring, adhesions, and damage that caused me to lose my left ovary.

-This is why doctors not taking patient’s pain seriously and providing individual patient-centric care as opposed to biased, group-centric care is problematic.
-Furthermore, it’s why so many woman are struggling for years and not getting the care and treatment they need.
-So, if a doctor doesn’t listen to you and run the appropriate tests to determine why you’re in pain or having these symptoms.
+This is why it’s important for patients to know when to seek a medical opinion.
+Additionally, doctors not taking patient’s pain seriously, and providing individual patient-centric care is problematic.
+Unbiased, group-centric care is a necessity for proper medical care.
+Failure to provide this type of care is why so many women are struggling for years and are misdiagnosed.
+So, if a doctor doesn’t listen to you and run the appropriate tests to determine why you’re in pain or displaying symptoms.
 It’s time to seek a second opinion.